nextgis/docs_ngcom/source/faq_webgis.rst

 What personal data are stored by NextGIS services?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Log in with your account at my.nextgis.com
+1. Log in with your account at https://my.nextgis.com.
+See FAQ sections above to restore access.
 2. Go to Profile, Profile management section
 3. Choose Data export, press Request data.